What did the Queen wear for her coronation, 70 years ago?

 The iconic white duchesse satin dress and deep red silk-velvet robe, which the young monarch wore for her coronation service at Westminster Abbey on 2 June, 1953, is steeped in history.

-As we count down the months to King Charles coronation in May, we look back at what made the Queen’s coronation outfit, 70 years ago.
+As we count down to King Charles' coronation in May, we look back at what Elizabeth II wore as her coronation outfit, 70 years ago.

-The Queen knew that what she would wear to her coronation in 1953 would be seen all over the world as the first ever coronation to be televised.
+Queen Elizabeth knew that what she would wear to her coronation in 1953 would be seen all over the world as the first ever coronation to be televised.

-The Queen acquired the help of British couturier Norman Hartnell, who had created her 1947 wedding dress, to design her coronation dress in October 1952, eight months before the date of her coronation.
+The late Queen acquired the help of British couturier Norman Hartnell, who had created her 1947 wedding dress, to design her coronation dress in October 1952, eight months before the actual event took place.

 The design for the coronation gown went through nine proposals to Her Majesty, and she selected the eighth.
-But the final version resulted from his research, adjustments and numerous meetings with the Queen.
+But the final version resulted from his research, adjustments and numerous meetings with the late monarch.

-The Queen’s coronation dress was a white silk dress embroidered with floral emblems of the countries of the Commonwealth at the time, with Her Majesty requesting the emblems for the Dominions of which she was now Queen would also be added in addition to the four national emblems in Hartnell’s sketch.
+Her coronation dress was a white silk dress embroidered with floral emblems of the countries of the Commonwealth at the time, with Elizabeth requesting the emblems for the dominions of which she was now monarch would also be added in addition to the four national emblems in Hartnell’s sketch.

 The final design featured the Tudor rose of England, Scottish thistle, Welsh leek, shamrock for Northern Ireland, wattle of Australia, maple leaf of Canada, the New Zealand silver fern, South Africa's protea, two lotus flowers for India and Ceylon (now Sri Lanka), and Pakistan's wheat, cotton and jute, embroidered in various colours.